 Matt has worked in the Academic Success Center since May 2016.
 He has a B.S. in Management with a focus in Organizational Behavior from Lesley College.
 Matt recently returned to the North Shore after working at Ohio University for over ten years as an Assistive Technology and Accommodations Coordinator.

 Administrative and Academic Accommodations Assistant

-Simone has worked in the Academic Support Center since August 2016.
-She has a B.A. in Humanities and Religious Studies from C.S.U.S and a M.A. in Church History from Gordon-Conwell Theological Seminary.
+Melody has worked in the Academic Success Center since August 2017.
+She has a B.S. in Biology from Gordon College.

 P 978 867 4743

 The mission of the Academic Success Center is to encourage and equip students to achieve their God-given potential for academic success, acknowledging that Gordon's community of learners is made richer through the contributions of all students.
 Students are encouraged to develop self-awareness as learners and to investigate new strategies and techniques for effective academic performance.
 Professional staff members are available to assist all students with issues related to disabilities or other concerns that affect a student's general academic progress.
 Special academic accommodations are arranged for students who qualify for such services.

 The Center's programs are holistically designed to meet the individual needs and learning styles of students and to recognize and develop the gifts of each student.
 This approach values student growth as a process and encourages students to utilize their strengths and to seek assistance for academic development.
 The ASC is committed to helping all levels of students from underprepared to advanced.

 The Center also facilitates communication with the faculty through: